 - November 21, 2017 - EHSC was recognized by the Office of the Registrar General as a religious body for the purpose of solemnizing marriages in Ontario under the provisions of the Marriage Act.

-- September 23, 2018 - EHSC held celebratory Sunday services in honour of 100 years under the name of East Hamilton Spiritual Church (which fell on September 25, 2018).
+- September 23, 2018 - EHSC held two celebratory Sunday services in honour of 100 years under the name of East Hamilton Spiritual Church (Anniversary date - September 25, 2018).

 - October 10, 2019 - EHSC ordained its third Minister, Reverend Denise Ryan.